Element-Research/hypero/doc/tutorial.md

 The above example, we didn't really sample anything.
 That is because the database (i.e. centralized persistent storage) aspect of the library was separated from the hyper-parameter sampling.
-For sampling you can basically use what you want, but we provide a `Sampler` object with different sampling distribution methods.
+For sampling, we can basically use whatever we want, but hypero provide a `Sampler` object with different sampling distribution methods.
+It's doesn't use anything fancy like a Gaussian Process or anything like that.
+But if you do a good job of bounding and choosing your distributions, you still end up with a really effective *random search*.

 Example :

 ```lua